GovTechSG/CFT-Docs/getting-started/faqs.md

 - Audit and monitor their file transfer activity
 - Accelerate digitization of government services

+**What is cross-zone file transfer?**

+The IM8 policy requires applications to be separated into internet and intranet zones.
+Transfering files from one zone to another is refered to as a cross-zone file transfer.

 **Will CFT be available for my use?**

 CFT is available for government agencies, their business partners, and vendors.